Sanghren/novaxcli/README.md

 `cargo run --package NovaXCli --bin NovaXCli YOUR_ADDRESS PRIVATE_KEY_OF_THIS_ADDRESS GAS_PRICE_IN_WEI upgradeMode 3 true true true`

 This command will trigger an upgrade on the buildings of your planets.
-It will only upgrade the buildings that are below a certain level (the last parameter in the example command above) .
+It will only upgrade the buildings that are below a certain level (the number after the 'upgradeMode' in the example above) .

 You can also precise which building you want to upgrade (the 3 boolean parameters in the command above).